ahmednule/smart-life/README.md

 Drivers have access to a well-designed dashboard to track peak times when clients are most likely to need rides.

 ---

-This revised README provides a clear overview of the project, highlights its key features, and gives specific details about the technologies and benefits it offers.